rorzen/Gmail/README.md

  ![image](/Git-images/image2.jpg)

 4. Next, enter your phone number to verify your account.
-Google uses a two­step verification process for your security.
+Google uses a two step verification process for your security.

  ![image](/Git-images/image3.jpg)